Maria Luisa, Duchess of Lucca: Queen of Etruria

 In the recollections of Napoleon's valet, Maria Luisa left a more favorable impression than her husband: "The Queen of Etruria was, in the opinion of the First Consul, more sagacious and prudent than her husband.. [she] dressed herself in the morning for the whole day, and walked in the gardens, her head adorned with flowers or a diadem, and wearing a dress, the train of which swept up the sand of the walk: often also carrying in her arms one of her children.., by night the toilet of her Majesty was somewhat disarranged.
 She was far from pretty, and her manner were not suited to her rank.
 But, which fully atoned for all of this, she was good-tempered, much loved by those in her service, and scrupulous in fulfilling the duties of wife and mother.
 In consequence, the First Consul, who made a great point of domestic virtue, professed for her the highest esteem."

 On 30 June, after staying in Paris for three weeks, Maria Luisa and her husband, headed south toward Parma.
 In Piacenza they were greeted by Louis' parents, together they went to Parma and Maria Luisa met her husband's two unmarried sisters.
 They found Louis already speaking Italian with a foreign accent while Maria Luisa's Italian was often mixed with Spanish words.
 After three weeks in Parma they entered Etruria.
 On 12 August they arrived at Florence.
-The French general Murat had been sent to Florence to prepare the Pitti Palace for them.
+The French general Joachim Murat had been sent to Florence to prepare the Pitti Palace for them.
 But the King and Queen of Etruria did not have an auspicious start in their new life.
 Maria Luisa suffered a miscarriage, while her frail husband's health deteriorated further, fits of epilepsy becoming more frequent.
 The Pitti Palace, the residence of the King and Queen, was the former house of the Medici dukes.
 The palace had been practically abandoned after the death of the last Medici and the ousted Grand Duke Ferdinand had taken most of its valuables with him.
 Short of money, Maria Luisa and her husband were forced to furnish the Pitti Palace borrowing furniture from the local nobility.